9 Interesting Facts About Bamboo

 There’s no denying that bamboo is one cool-looking plant.
 But did you know that bamboo is literally a cool plant?
 This plant can cool, purify and add more oxygen to the air!
 It’s a sustainable powerhouse that can revolutionize the building industry, help the planet and reduce our carbon footprint.

 Below, we’ve put together a list of our favorite fun facts about the world’s most interesting plant.
-Let’s explore all of the amazing things you can do with bamboo, learn about where bamboo grows and discover where to buy bamboo products.
+Let’s explore all the amazing things you can do with bamboo, learn where bamboo grows and discover where to buy bamboo products.

 What Is Bamboo?